bipokot/Kabu/README.md

 See `Example-016`.

+### Propagation of user given names
+[Target function's](doc/targetFunctions.md) parameter names are propagated to corresponding generated declarations.
+In case of possible conflict resolution those user given names may not be preserved.

+See `Example-016`.

 ### Conflict detection
 The processor is capable of detecting conflicts between parts of generated code (and resolving them in simple cases) as well as between generated code and Kotlin stdlib (in simple cases).
 Conflict detection between generated code and user code is not implemented yet.